PaulZaman/Conso/ReadMe.md

 exit;
 ```

-Now you have to create the connection to the database 🔗 To do so, you need to create a folder called "database" in the conso-back directory, and add a file named "connection.js" in this conso-back/database directory.
-In this file, you need to write the following lines:
+Now you have to create the connection to the database 🔗 To do so, you need to rename the file **conso-back/database/connectionEXAMPLE** to **connection.js**.
+In this file, you should find this:

 ```javascript